 To the extent possible and practicable, the District agrees to do its best to avoid assigning Resource Specialists or Resource Teachers to cover a class assigned to another teacher.
-In the event the District must assign a Resource Specialist or Resource Teacher to cover a class assigned to another teacher, the District shall compensate that Resource Specialist or Resource Teacher at the rate of \$90/day for the extra duties performed beyond their regular duties.
-The District shall not assign a Resource Specialist or Resource Teacher to cover a class assigned to another teacher for more than four (4) days during any school year.
+In the event the District must assign a Resource Specialist or Resource Teacher to cover a class assigned to another teacher, the District will compensate that Resource Specialist or Resource Teacher at the rate of \$100/day for the extra duties performed beyond their regular duties.
+The District will not assign a Resource Specialist or Resource Teacher to cover a class assigned to another teacher for more than three (3) days during any school year.

-ARTICLE 15: CLASS SIZE
+ARTICLE 15: CLASS SIZE AND STAFFING RATIOS